MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/contact.md

 <!-- ====================================================================== -->
-## The Web We Want initiative
+## Submit a cross-browser suggestion to the Web We Want

-You can submit a suggestion at [The Web We Want initiative][WebWeWant].
-Use this approach when you want to communicate across browser teams or standards bodies.
+To make a feature request across browser teams or standards bodies, submit a request at [The Web We Want initiative][WebWeWant].

 The Web We Want is a cross-browser initiative to identify missing features for web standards or browsers.
 Use this communication channel to let browser vendors and standards groups know your request.